As happy as he is to be getting back to his natural position of first base, Rhys Hoskins is sad to see his friend Carlos Santana go.

 "I'm excited to be moving back to the dirt," Hoskins said.
 "Obviously there's a bit more comfort there and hopefully that makes us as a team better as a whole.

-"There are a lot of details that go into playing the outfield, just as there are details that go into playing the infield, that I wasn't comfortable with yet," he said.
+"There are a lot of details that go into playing the outfield, just as there are details that go into playing the infield, that I wasn't comfortable with yet."

 He won't have to worry about those details now.
 Playing first base is second nature to him and he can focus on infield-specific drills this winter.